Taylor Swift: Cultural impact

-Swift is one of the few artists who consistently sells millions of albums throughout two decades of artistic reinventions despite the industry decline of record sales after the album era had ended.
-In this regard, academics and journalists have described her as "the last pop superstar" and "the last great rock star" of the 21st century.
-Her commercial strategies to bolster sales of albums and concert tickets have earned her a reputation as a savvy businesswoman.
+Swift is one of the few artists to have consistently sold millions of albums across two decades despite the post-album era decline in record sales.
+Academics and journalists have therefore described her as "the last pop superstar" and "the last great rock star" of the 21st century.
+Her commercial strategies for albums and concert tickets have earned her a reputation as a savvy businesswoman, and her use of physical album variants and easter eggs have become indicative of music marketing trends.
 The economist Alan Krueger described Swift as an "economic genius".
-Strategies such as enhanced material for physical album variants and easter egg usage in her works became indicative of music marketing trends.
+Billboard has considered her one of the few artists who can simultaneously achieve chart success, critical acclaim, and fan support, and popularize any sound in mainstream music.

 Swift's success in country music has been credited with popularizing the genre beyond the US and introducing it to adolescent women, a previously ignored demographic.
-The critic Kelefa Sanneh dubbed Swift the biggest country star since Garth Brooks, "and maybe since before him, too".
-Her guitar performances resulted in increasing sales of guitars to women, which the media dubbed the "Taylor Swift factor".
+The critic Kelefa Sanneh described her as the biggest country star since Garth Brooks, "and maybe since before him, too".
+Swift's guitar performances has resulted in increasing sales of guitars among women, which the media dubbed the "Taylor Swift factor".
 Her transition from country to pop has been credited as the catalyst for poptimism, and her songwriting and musical transitions have been credited with influencing a new generation of artists.
-According to Billboard, Swift is one of the few artists who could achieve chart success, critical acclaim, and fan support at the same time, and she has the ability to popularize any sound in mainstream music.

-Swift's enduring popularity, particularly to female audiences, contributed to her status as a representation of millennials, or more broadly, her generation's zeitgeist.
-Her fandom of Swifties has been described by journalists and academics as one of the most loyal and dedicated.
-In the views of Time's Cady Lang, she maintained her superstardom by her "savvy manipulation of both the industry and [her] personal brand".
+Swift's enduring popularity, particularly among women, has contributed to her status as a representation of millennials, or, more broadly, of her generation's zeitgeist.
+Her fanbase has been described by academics and journalists as one of the most loyal and dedicated.
+Times Cady Lang credited Swift's sustained superstardom to her "savvy manipulation of both the industry and [her] personal brand".
 According to the popular-culture scholars Mary Fogarty and Gina Arnold, Swift is arguably the singular artist "whose story encapsulates many of the urgent conflicts in early twenty-first-century American culture".
-In a 2024 article for The New York Times, Joe Coscarelli wrote that her lasting popularity provoked debates that compared her not only to contemporaries like Drake or Beyoncé, but also to veteran artists like the Beatles, Michael Jackson, Elton John, or Madonna.
+In a 2024 article for The New York Times, Joe Coscarelli wrote that her lasting popularity provoked debates comparing her not only to contemporaries like Drake or Beyoncé, but also to veteran artists like the Beatles, Michael Jackson, Elton John, or Madonna.

 Swift's advocacy for artists' rights and re-recording projects have contributed to industry-wide discourses and reforms.
 Her artistry and career maneuvers have been the subject of various university courses in literary, cultural, and sociopolitical contexts.
-According to the popular culture scholars Sarai Brinker, Kate Galloway, and Elizabeth Scala, Swift's legacy has been both embraced and critiqued by different affiliations—feminist and queer communities, far-right groups, and religious organizations, and studied by experts in various fields—musicology, literature, sociology, media theory, linguistics, and culture studies.
+Swift's legacy has been both embraced and critiqued by groups ranging from feminist and queer communities to far-right and religious organizations, and studied by experts across various fields including musicology, literature, sociology, media theory, linguistics, and culture studies.